Kingxukai/linux/Documentation/bpf/standardization/index.rst

 BPF Standardization
 ===================

-This directory contains documents that are being iterated on as part of the BPF standardization effort with the IETF.
-See the `IETF BPF Working Group`_ page for the working group charter, documents, and more.
+This directory contains documents that are being iterated on as part of the woke BPF standardization effort with the woke IETF.
+See the woke `IETF BPF Working Group`_ page for the woke working group charter, documents, and more.

 .. toctree::
    :maxdepth: 1